47degrees/hood/docs/docs/upload/README.md

 ## Upload benchmarks

-**Hood** allow you to upload automatically the benchmarks you want to maintain updated in your code thought commits during the CI.
+**Hood** allows you to automatically upload the benchmarks you want to keep updated in your code thought commits during the CI.

 The task `uploadBenchmarks` has the following parameters:
  - **benchmarkFiles**: The list of benchmark files you want to upload.
-By default is an `empty list`.
+By default: an `empty list`.
  - **uploadDirectory**: The path for the folder where you want to keep them, from project root directory.
 By default: `benchmarks`.
  - **commitMessage**: The message for the task commit uploading the benchmark.
 By default: `Upload benchmark`.
  - **token**: the `Github` access token.